- American Bar Association

 - Women's Bar Association

-Joan is General Counsel and Secretary, North American Marine Environmental Protection Association (“NAMEPA”), a nonprofit that promotes sustainable practices for the shipping industry.
+Joan served for 10 years as General Counsel and Secretary, North American Marine Environmental Protection Association (“NAMEPA”), a nonprofit that promotes sustainable practices for the shipping industry.

 Joan is a former member of Women in Government Relations (“WGR“) and served on the Homeland Security and Environment and Energy Task Forces.
 In September 2014, she was appointed to serve as WGR’s Homeland Security and Defense co-chair.
 In October 2010, Joan was appointed by Virginia Governor Bob McDonnell to his new Virginia Offshore Wind Development Authority (“VOWDA”).
 She was reappointed to a new four-year term at VOWDA in December 2013 and again in March 2014.
 In July 2014, Joan received a certificate of appreciation from the American Bar Association's International Legal Resource Center and the United Nations Development Program for advice she gave to the Republic of Fiji on new mining laws.